SharinPix/sharinpix-import/README.md

 -  ``` error.csv ``` refers to the path of the error log file containing only images that failed to be imported.

 The structure of the ``` albums.csv ``` file should be in the following form:

+{"key":"value"} are metadatas to add to the images (as a json hash).

 ```
 album_id_1;image_url_1;tag1,tag2,tag3;{"key":"value"}